RameshDM86/introduction-to-git-ii-3.2-Ramesh/README.md

  + git commit -m "adds main.tf" IE
  + git push

 * The reason i feel that these commands are mostly use is this creates projects.
-Without Projectes create there would be no reson for ` Git Pull ` 'Git Merge `
+Without Projectes create there would be no reson for ` Git Pull ` & ' Git Merge `